gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 ------------------------------

 | Rearrange the code segments to create a multi-level signal routing system.
-| Handle low dial signals on Pin 0, middle dial signals on Pin 1, and high dial signals on Pin 8 sequentially.
+| Handle low potentiometer signals on Pin 0, middle potentiometer signals on Pin 1, and high potentiometer signals on Pin 8 sequentially.

 .. ordering::
     :theme: light